 Open to BA and MA students, in relevant academic or practical fields, the programme offers students integrated hands-on professional practice whilst supporting their study.

 Cell’s internship is a minimum 3 month placement with an option to undertake a further 3 months following a first term appraisal.
 Interns are required to attend 3 hours per week during gallery public opening hours, regularly, at an agreed time between Thursday to Sunday.
 During this period, interns are expected to commit to working front of house at the gallery, shadowing the team and learning about programme planning and logistics, being directly involved in research and administration.

 Cell Project Space is committed to equal opportunities.
 We welcome applications from candidates of all backgrounds and are committed to building a diverse team.
-Cell Project Space is located on ground & first floor, which is wheelchair accessible.
-If you have any access requirements that you would like to discuss please email Rachael Davies: rachael [at] cellprojects.org
+Cell Project Space is located on ground & first floor, which is wheelchair accessible for viewing exhibitions however the toilets on the ground floor are not classified as wheelchair accessible.
+If you have any access requirements that you would like to discuss please email Tanoa Sasraku: tanoa [at] cellprojects.org

 image: Natalie Price Hafslund & Laura O’Neill 'I have no mouth and I must scream' 2018